HP sees up to 5,000 job cuts as part of restructuring plan

-(Reuters) - HP Inc (HPQ.N) now expects 4,500 to 5,000 employees to leave the company by the end of fiscal 2019 as part of an ongoing restructuring plan, the PC maker said on Tuesday.
+June 5 (Reuters) - HP Inc now expects 4,500 to 5,000 employees to leave the company by the end of fiscal 2019 as part of an ongoing restructuring plan, the PC maker said on Tuesday.

 In October 2016, HP’s board had approved a restructuring plan to be implemented through fiscal year 2019, under which it had expected around 4,000 job cuts.
 In May, the company said it expected that number to increase by 1 to 2 percent.